 Responding to increased demand, well over 100 new bike racks have been installed on the sidewalks of FAB thanks to the support of the NYC Department of Transportation in response to requests made by FAB Alliance.
 Construction of public spaces at Fowler Square, Greene Avenue and Putnam Triangle include additional bike parking.
 Bike Corrals have been installed at South Oxford Street and St. James Place, with another to be installed near the Subway entrance at Washington Avenue.

 The reconstruction of the playground at Fulton Street and Classon Avenue has been completed and is now open with major upgrades to the facililities, design improvements and public safety enhancements thanks to funding from NY City Council.

 Despite the commonly-used name, this space at Fulton and Lafayette is actually owned by the City of New York.
-Closed for years due to safety issues, the fenced-in triangle space opposite Fowler Square in Fort Greene, is slated to be rebuilt and opened up as a new NYC Park, to be managed and maintained by the NYC Department of Parks & Recreation.
-The Downtown Brooklyn Partnership is managing the construction project, with legacy funding from the "BAM LDC".
-Construction: 2018/19
+Closed for years due to safety issues, the fenced-in triangle space opposite Fowler Square in Fort Greene, has been rebuilt and opened up as a new NYC Park, to be managed and maintained by the NYC Department of Parks & Recreation.
+The Downtown Brooklyn Partnership managed the construction project with legacy funding from the "BAM LDC".
+Opened: August 2019

 Fulton Street Vision Plan

 An open space and streetscape plan for the district was completed for the FAB Alliance in 2013 thanks to funding secured by the FAB Alliance and the generous contributions of the pro-bono architects who created the plan.
 Many of the initiatives currently under construction were informed by this plan and the community input that went into it.
 Continue reading for more details.